madmachineio/docs/docs/how-to/select-board.md

 ---
-id: board-selection
-title: Board selection
+title: Select board in a project
 description: How to choose or change the board used for your project
-slug: /board-selection
 ---

 # Board selection